HeapHeapHooray/nyancat.nu/README.md

 ## Privacy & Security

-- **100% Client-Side Processing**: File converter, video compressor, audio/video slicer, background remover, and notepad all process everything locally in your browser
+- **100% Client-Side Processing**: File converter, video compressor, audio/video slicer, audio to video, background remover, and notepad all process everything locally in your browser
 - **No Server Uploads**: Your files and text never leave your device
 - **Local Storage Only**: Processing history and notepad content are stored in your browser's localStorage/IndexedDB
 - **Open Source**: All code is available for inspection

 ## Browser Requirements

-### For Media Tools (Converter, Compressor, Slicer):
+### For Media Tools (Converter, Compressor, Slicer, Audio to Video):
 - **HTTPS Required**: Media tools require secure context (HTTPS) to work on production
 - **SharedArrayBuffer Support**: Modern browsers (Chrome 92+, Firefox 89+, Safari 15.2+)
 - **COOP/COEP Headers**: Required for ffmpeg.wasm (configured in Nginx setup above)